lowcoder-org/lowcoder/docs/build-applications/video-calls-in-lowcoder.md

 For internal apps, it streamlines communication, enables real-time problem-solving, and promotes team cohesion, boosting productivity and innovation.
 Combining these collaboration tools ensures seamless interaction, reduces response times, and creates a more connected and efficient workflow, which is essential for maintaining a competitive edge and achieving business success.

 We wanted to give you, as an application developer, the maximum freedom at the smallest cost possible.
-After a research phase, we decided to integrate Agora SDK in Lowcoder so that you can build Video-Meeting Experiences inside your Apps.
+After a research phase, we decided to integrate Agora SDK in OpenFlower so that you can build Video-Meeting Experiences inside your Apps.

 {% embed url="https://agora.io/" %}